RyanGao67/ComputerScience/How_To_Gradle.md

 * Initialization
 init.gradle + <xxx>.gradle these scripts run before the actual build (setup enterprise wide settings, to find customized plugins, to setup properties based on the current environment such as a developer's machine vs a continuous integration server, information to authenticate in a db)  the variable here can be accessed afterwords

+* Settings.gradle
+It is oriented towards multi-project projects

+* configuration phase and execution phase both rely on build.gradle file.
+If you have a multi project build, each project in your build have to have a build.gradle
 Example:
 in .gradle/another.gradle (initialization phase)
 ```